RyanMConstable/CSGO_Project/README.md

 Remove files after they are created...

 ### CSGOsql.py
-addGameCodes: Takes list of game codes, and adds them to a sql table if they're not already in there
-addGameStats: This takes a list of 10 lists (players), which gets added to the table if they're not duplicates
+addGameCodes(gameShareCode): Takes list of game codes, and adds them to a sql table if they're not already in there addGameStats(listPlayerStats): This takes a list of 10 lists (players), which gets added to the table if they're not duplicates returnAllCodes(): Returns list of all codes from the first table

 ### findMatchSteamAPI.py
-giveCodes: Takes your steam information, to make an API call, to find all games after a given code up to the newest
+giveCodes(steamInformation): Takes your steam information, to make an API call, to find all games after a given code up to the newest

 ### getJSONInfo.py
-getJSONInfo: Takes a game code, then downloads the game, analyzes it, and returns a JSON file with info if the code existed, returns 'Failure' otherwise
-returnGameInfo: Takes a JSON formatted input and outputs the statistics of the 10 players that played a game
+getJSONInfo(gameShareCode): Takes a game code, then downloads the game, analyzes it, and returns a JSON file with info if the code existed, returns 'Failure' otherwise returnGameInfo(gameShareCode, json): Takes a JSON formatted input and outputs the statistics of the 10 players that played a game clearReplayDir(): Takes nothing and removes all files from the csgo replay directory, util function.

+### dbdatasetup.py
+populateStats(): Takes nothing and populates the gamestats table by analyzing and parsing JSON files from every game in the gamecode table